roboticpuppies/bash-kube-postgres-backup/README.md

 # bash-kube-postgres-backup

-Simple bash script to backup a Postgresql running on Kube
+Simple bash script to backup a Postgresql that runs on a Kube cluster.
+I just want to keep it simple, and use cronjobs to run this script.